-These vegan Trail Mix Cookies include chocolate chips, nuts, seeds, raisins, and more all baked into each and every deliciously tender cookie.
-This recipe delivers cookies perfect for the trail, with just enough sweet, and just enough goodness to keep you going for miles!
+These vegan trail mix cookies include chocolate chips, nuts, seeds, raisins, and more baked into each and every deliciously tender cookie.
+This recipe delivers cookies perfect for the trail, with just enough sweetness, and just enough goodness to keep you going for miles!

 I love a good hike and a good chocolate chip cookie to go along with it.
 I especially love cookies that are infused with oats and trail mix.
 It’s one reason these trail cookies are the best!

 What You Need

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.

 Here are the ingredients you’ll need for this recipe:

 - Sugar — You’ll need granulated sugar and brown sugar (light, dark, or homemade brown sugar).

 - Vegan butter — I recommend Earth Balance Buttery Sticks, Miyokos, or you can make homemade vegan butter.

 - Flax egg — We’ll use two flax eggs, or you can substitute chia eggs.